RuminantFarmSystems/RuFaS/RUFAS/routines/manure/field-manure-connection.md

 from typing import Optional
 from dataclasses import dataclass

-class SolidManureData:
-  """class for solid manure"""

-class SlurryManureData:
+class ManureData:
-  """class for manure slurry"""
+  """class for tracking manure data"""

 @dataclass
-class ManureCollectionData:
+class ManurePools:
-  """class containing the manure data, partitioned into solid and slurry.
+  """class containing the available manure, partitioned into solid and slurry.
 Defaults to liquid-only"""
-  liquid_manure: Optional[SlurryManureData] = SlurryManureData()
+  liquid_manure: Optional[ManureData] = ManureData()
-  solid_manure: Optional[SolidManureData] = None
+  solid_manure: Optional[ManureData] = None
 ```

 Below are the variables that we anticipate the modules will need access to from the other module.

-#### SC variables used by manure module
+#### Manure variables used by SC module

-Both Solid and Slurry manure will need the following variables.
+The manure will need the following variables.
 The units don't matter for now (but should be metric),
 just be clear on what units you are reporting in, and we can handle conversion later, if necessary.
 * Manure amount:
   - mass
-  - volume (necessary for liquid)
-  - density (nice to have for solid)
+  - volume (necessary for liquid) and/or density (nice to have for solid)
+  - percent solid (for slurry; >= 20% is considered solid manure)
-* Nutrient concentrations (per unit of manure mass):
+* Nutrient concentrations (percent of manure mass):
   - Nitrogen
   - Phosphorus
   - Potassium